-- Attach moisture barrier like a thin plastic sheet to prevent moisture from passing through the area around the new exterior wall.
+- Attach a moisture barrier like a thin plastic sheet to prevent moisture from passing through the area around the new exterior wall.

-- Once you are done with preparing the window area, the following steps will help you to install the new vinyl siding.
+- Once you are done preparing the window area, the following steps will help you to install the new vinyl siding.

-- Measure the length of the spaces in the area you are working on that need vinyl replacement.
+- Measure the length of the spaces in the area you are working on that need vinyl siding replacement.
 Cut the new vinyl pieces according to these measurements.